wernerglinka/glinka.dev.2024/src/content/blog/web-component-truncated-ap-title-span.md

             prose: |-
               Web Components are potent, offering reusability and encapsulation right in the browser.
 However, handling attribute changes in custom elements can sometimes be tricky.
 Today, let's take a closer look at a custom built-in web component `<truncated-aptitle>` that tackles this issue.

-              ## A Brief Intro to TruncatedAPTitle
+              ## A Brief Intro to `TruncatedAPTitle`

-              Our `TruncatedAPTitle` component extends the HTML `span` element and adds a couple of unique attributes: `apstyle` and `textlength`.
+              The `TruncatedAPTitle` component is used like a `span` element but adds a couple of unique attributes: `apstyle` and `textlength`.

-              Used like this `<span is="truncated-aptitle" apstyle textlength="30">Headline goes here</span>`, it applies AP title case styling to the text within it and trims it down to the specified length.
+              Used like this `<truncated-aptitle apstyle textlength="30">headline goes here</truncated-aptitle>`, it applies AP title case styling to the text within it and trims it down to the specified length.

               The tricky part comes from the fact that boolean attributes don't exist on Custom Elements, rather they follow a common convention: an existing attribute means true, while the absense means it's false.
 This behavior is not unique to Custom Elements, but is common to HTML5 boolean attributes in general.
 HTML5 defines boolean attributes where the mere presence of the attribute, regardless of its actual value, means true, and its absence implies false.